gtk-rs/gtk4-rs/book/src/widgets.md

 The [GTK documentation](https://docs.gtk.org/gtk4/class.Button.html#implements) also tells us that `Button` implements the interfaces `GtkAccessible`, `GtkActionable`, `GtkBuildable`, `GtkConstraintTarget`.

-Now let us compare that with the corresponding `Button` struct in `gtk-rs`.
+Now let's compare that with the corresponding `Button` struct in `gtk-rs`.
 The [gtk-rs documentation](../docs/gtk4/struct.Button.html#implements) tells us which traits it implements.
 We find that these traits either have a corresponding base class or interface in the GTK docs.
 In the "Hello World" app we wanted to react to a button click.